Shanghai International Group

 Shanghai International Group (SIG; 上海国际集团有限公司) is a large state owned financial holding group of People's Republic of China.
-SIG has full financial licenses in China and engaged in Commercial Banking, Investment Banking, Mutual Fund, Insurance, Private Equity, Trust, Assets Management, etc. As of the end of 2012, according to the equity method accounting, the total assets on SIG's consolidated financial statements were RMB 129.723 billion yuan, the net assets RMB 89.756 billion yuan, and the total profit RMB 12.367 billion yuan.
+SIG has full financial licenses in China and is engaged in Commercial Banking, Investment Banking, Mutual Fund, Insurance, Private Equity, Trust, Assets Management, etc. As of the end of 2012, according to the equity method accounting, the total assets on SIG's consolidated financial statements were RMB 129.723 billion yuan, the net assets RMB 89.756 billion yuan, and the total profit RMB 12.367 billion yuan.
 The data relevant to SIG's controlling and core investments shows that the assets managed by SIG had reached RMB 1118.487 billion yuan by the end of 2012.

 History

 Shanghai International Group Co., Ltd. (SIG) was founded on April 20, 2000, with a registered capital of RMB 10.56 billion yuan.

 Function

 SIG performs three major functions, namely, investment holding, capital operation, and state-owned assets management.
 SIG is engaged in business activities including financial investments as a focus, non-financial investments as supplement, capital operation and assets management.